justinchoi001/liferay-learn-0/docs/en/06-manage-and-optimize/05-support-access.markdown

 # Support Access

-Support Access is an _optional_ setting for a DXP project that allows Liferay Engineers to directly access a project to expedite project troubleshooting.
+Support Access is an _optional_ setting for a DXP project that allows Liferay Engineers to directly access a project to expedite troubleshooting.
 DXP Cloud administrators are able to enable and disable access per environment.
 By default, this feature is set to _Enabled_.

 When Support Access is enabled, Support Engineers are able to _read_ the following information: